jimsward/MEANblog/README.md

 Text editor for new posts,
 Text editor to edit posts,
-Contact page; saves data to mongodb and sends it, via email, to admin, Separate password only admin area,
+Contact page; saves data to mongodb and sends it, via email, to admin, Generate random password and email it to a new user, Separate password only admin area,
 Unit and end-to-end tests,
 JSDocs